Bio

 Coastal Resilience

 Naval Base Ventura County Climate Vulnerability Assessment and Adaptation, Ventura, California — Supporting a comprehensive climate vulnerability assessment and adaptation planning effort for Naval Base Ventura County (NBVC), Point Mugu.
 The project evaluates current and future risks to critical military infrastructure, natural systems, and mission readiness from coastal, hydrologic, and groundwater-driven hazards, including sea level rise, compound flooding, and shoreline change.
 Field data collection, numerical modeling, and geospatial analysis are integrated to characterize exposure, sensitivity, and adaptive capacity across the installation.
-Vulnerability findings address potential physical damages, fiscal impacts, and ecosystem services across both built and natural environments, and are synthesized into GIS-based decision-support products for installation planners.
+Vulnerability findings address potential physical damages, fiscal impacts, and ecosystem services across both built and natural environments and are synthesized into GIS-based decision-support products for installation planners.
 The project provides NBVC Point Mugu with a defensible technical foundation for long-term resilience planning in support of Department of Defense and Naval Facilities Engineering Systems Command climate adaptation objectives.

 Environmental Economics